 3D Printing Leaderboard

-Another company set to appear in early 2022 is Essentium, who announced plans to use a SPAC-merger to launch on NASDAQ.
+A company set to appear was Essentium, who announced plans to use a SPAC-merger to launch on NASDAQ.
 However, that deal has been suspended so we’re wondering what the company’s next steps might be.

 One company I’ve started to watch is ICON, the Texas-based construction 3D printer manufacturer.
 This privately-held company has been raising a significant amount of investment to the tune of almost half a billion dollars.
 At that level it is likely they will be discussing a transition to public markets at some point, which would certainly place them at or near the top of our leaderboard.